yuchenyang83/Data_and_Code_tLME_dropout/README.md

 ## Supplementary Material for "Estimation and prediction in $t$ linear mixed models with non-ignorable dropout" by Yu-Chen Yang, Wan-Lun Wang, Luis M. Castro, and Tsung-I Lin

 ### Author responsible for the code
-For questions, comments or remarks about the code please contact responsible author, Wan-Lun Wang (wangwl@gs.ncku.edu.tw)
+For questions, comments or remarks about the code please contact responsible author, Yu-Chen Yang (d107053002@smail.nchu.edu.tw)

 ### Configurations
 The code was written/evaluated in R with the following software versions: